 - Many lost their homes and farms.
 Unprepared, many died of starvation especially when winter came.

 - Sherman disregarded the rules of war.
-Countries who used the same strategy had more destructive outcomes.
+Countries that used the same strategy had more destructive outcomes.

 Bottom line, the March to the Sea helped the Federal government win the war and free slaves.
 It prevented secession, which would have derailed America’s, Manifest Destiny.
-However, it caused insurmountable suffering.
+However, as in any war, there are casualties and suffering.